AditiGupta1712/Supermarket-Insights/README.md

 # Supermarket Insights: Leveraging SQL for Data Analysis and Decision Making

 This project focuses on analyzing supermarket data using SQL queries to extract insights and make data-driven decisions.
-It involves analyzing product popularity, customer shopping patterns, associations, and optimizing inventory based on the dataset.
+It involves analyzing product popularity, customer shopping patterns, and associations, and optimizing inventory based on the dataset.

 ## Project Overview

-The goal of this project is to analyze the supermarket data using SQL queries and uncover meaningful patterns and associations.
+This project aims to analyze supermarket data using SQL queries and uncover meaningful patterns and associations.
 By examining product popularity, customer shopping patterns, and other relevant factors, the project aims to provide actionable insights for improving various aspects of supermarket operations.

 ## Tools and Technologies